GMontaque/project1-st-nazaire-raid/README.md

 #### Icons

-- all icons used in the website were taken from Fontawesome [Font Awesome](https://fontawesome.com/)
+- All icons used in the website were taken from Fontawesome [Font Awesome](https://fontawesome.com/)

 #### Home Page

-- the content of the text on the home page came from the follow websites:
+- The content of the text on the home page came from the follow websites:
   - https://www.combinedops.com/St%20Nazaire.htm
 - For the hero slider i took insperation from the follow code:
   - https://codepen.io/LalexG/pen/VxVzeE